I get sent questions from followers daily. Recently, I received one question that stood out to me. Here is the abridged version:

 Now, for those of you who are new here, I was born and raised in some of the roughest areas of Pittsburgh.

-I went to school in the hood until I was 14.
-I continued to live in what should be described as an urban war zone until I was 18.
+I went to school in the ghetto until I was 14.
+I continued to live in hood until I was 18.
 Luckily, at 18, I had paid enough attention in school that I was able to get into college.
 So I went and I never looked back.

 I fell into an alcohol addiction which took years to kick.
 Slowly but surely, I worked through my issues and now, at 34, I finally feel like a competent adult.